UTHINKUKNOWME/CEHv10StudyGuide/6-Web-Based-Hacking-Servers-and-Applications.md

 - **DNS Amplification** - uses recursive DNS to DoS a target; amplifies DNS answers to target until it can't do anything
 - **Directory Transversal** (../ or dot-dot-slash) - requests file that should not be accessible from web server
   - Example:  http://www.example.com/../../../../etc/password
-  - Can use unicode to possibly evade IDS - %2e for dot and %sf for slash
+  - Can use unicode to possibly evade IDS - %2e for dot and %2f for slash
 - **Parameter Tampering** (URL Tampering) - manipulating parameters within URL to achieve escalation or other changes
 - **Hidden Field Tampering** - modifying hidden form fields producing unintended results
 - **Web Cache Poisoning** - replacing the cache on a box with a malicious version of it
 - **WFETCH** - Microsoft tool that allows you to craft HTTP requests to see response data
 - **Misconfiguration Attack** - same as before - improper configuration of a web server
 - **Password Attack** - attempting to crack passwords related to web resources
-- **Connection String Parameter Pollution** - injection attack that uses semicolons to take advantage of databases that use this separation method
+- **Connection String Parameter Pollution** (CSPP) - injection attack that uses semicolons (;) to take advantage of databases that use this separation method
 - **Web Defacement** - simply modifying a web page to say something else
 - **Tools**
   - **Brutus** - brute force web passwords of HTTP